Infinite-dimensional stochastic differential equations for Coulomb random point fields

 Inequality \eqref{:1Zg} plays a decisive role in the proof of \tref{l:11}.
 Indeed, it fulfills the role previously played by strong hyperuniform estimates, but with a crucial difference: its proof is \textbf{significantly simpler}.

-Earlier results relied on bounding average fluctuations in the exterior configuration, whereas here we directly control the external condition in a quenched form.
+Earlier results relied on bounding averaged fluctuations of the exterior configuration, whereas here we directly control the external condition in a quenched form.
 This shift in perspective---replacing averaged estimates by a quenched analysis---is one of the key conceptual innovations of the present paper.